 Camp is here and it’s time to get to work.
 You might be worried about impressing your coaches at camp, but we’re there to help you reach your goals!
 Executing the hardest stunt or taking home the biggest award isn’t what’s most important.
-Here are the top six things I want to see from my cheerleaders during camp:
+Here are the top six things I want to see from my cheerleaders at camp:

 I love seeing my team come together during camp.
 Besides spending a lot of practice time together, we also do fun things during camp.
 The varsity girls have secret sisters with the JV squad, and each day at camp they get a secret gift from them.
 The third night, we reveal the secret sisters, and then they become their go-to cheerleader for the year if they need any advice.
 The team bonding that happens at camp is truly life changing for some!